WeblateOrg/weblate/docs/admin/install.rst

 * Set the isolation level to ``READ COMMITTED``.
 * The SQL mode should be set to ``STRICT_TRANS_TABLES``.

+MySQL 8.x, MariaDB 10.5.x or newer have reasonable default configuration so that no server tweaking should be necessary and all what is needed can be configured on the client side.

 Below is an example :file:`/etc/my.cnf.d/server.cnf` for a server with 8 GB of RAM.
 These settings should be sufficient for most installs.
 MySQL and MariaDB have tunables that will increase the performance of your server that are